yh1198015532/inet/tutorials/fingerprint/doc/renaming_module_parameter.rst

   $ inet_fingerprinttest -m RenamingParameter
   . -f omnetpp.ini -c Ethernet -r 0  ... : FAILED
-  . -f omnetpp.ini -c Wifi -r 0  ... : PASS

-**TODO** do we need the Wifi config here ? if not, add description that we don't run Wifi because it doesn't contain a Router

 To correct the model, the renaming needs to be followed everywhere.
 When we rename the ``forwarding`` parameter in :ned:`NetworkLayerNodeBase` to ``unicastForwarding``, the fingerprints pass:
 When we rewrite the parameter nesting? in networklayernodebase...